emmajanedrews/base-template/_posts/2017-10-10-do-you-need-professional-photos-to-sell-your-home.md

 {% include pullquote.html %}

-In case you’re wondering, **we absolutely use professional photography for our listings.&nbsp;**We use three different professional photographers who each specialize in a different style of photography.
+In case you’re wondering, **we absolutely use professional photography for our listings.**We use three different professional photographers who each specialize in a different style of photography.
 After all, different-sized properties require different photographs.
 If you’re listing an acreage with a lake, for example, you need a drone.
 If you’re listing a smaller property, you’ll need an extremely wide-angle lens to capture its dimensions accurately.

 We also use professional photography for a different reason than you might think.
 We use it to set a showing appointment—not necessarily to sell the house.
 This is because **our goal is to get someone to want to see your house.**